 After you've met your essential expenses and saved for retirement and emergencies, you could use some of the leftover money to pursue your short-term goals.

 Here's another tip: Make your saving automatic.
 You can schedule automatic transfers from your checking or cash management account to a savings or investment account.
 Arrange for the transfer to happen on the day you get paid, so that the money is out of sight as soon as you get it.

-- Read Viewpoints on Fidelity.com: 50/15/5: a saving and spending rule of thumb
+Read Viewpoints on Fidelity.com: 50/15/5: An easy trick for saving and spending

 When you're young, the thought of saving money for the distant future can be daunting—are you really supposed to save money for something 40 years or more in the future?
 Yes!
 Believe it or not, setting aside money at a very young age is one of the best ways to help ensure that you have enough in retirement.